anna-xing/hurricane-evac/README.md

 Purpose: determine if hurricane evacuation is possible

 ## Front end (HTML, CSS, JS)
+- User inputs their address
-- Call Maps API to display location
+- Call Maps API to display a map of user area
-- Displays map with route overlay or recommended action
+- If user needs to evacuate, then get evac route from database + overlay it

 ## Back end (Python + Pandas library for database)
 Store user-inputted evac routes in database